mapengchong/ESG_tool/README.md

 This repository contains a Python script for performing gene data analysis and similarity comparison using the `pandas`, `rapidfuzz`, and `neo4j` libraries.
 The script processes gene data stored in CSV files, populates a Neo4j graph database with the data, and calculates similarity scores between genes based on their characteristics.

 ## Prerequisites

-Before running the script, make sure you have the following dependencies installed:
+Before running the script, make sure you have the dependencies installed.
+You can install the required packages using `conda env create -f requirement.yaml`.

-- Python 3.x
-- pandas
-- rapidfuzz
-- neo4j

-You can install the required packages using `pip` or `conda`.

 ## Getting Started